kaneviggers/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 Main();
 ```

-Now, we can run the client by hitting start in Visual Studio or Rider; or by running the following command in the `client` directory:
+Now, we can run the client by hitting start in Visual Studio or Rider; or by running the following command in the `quickstart-chat` directory:

 ```bash
 dotnet run --project client